drivechain-project/docs/bip2-blind-merged-mining.md

             47 ; to me if TimeLock=over; OR to Simon if MarySig 6 ; to Simon

 Although, if Simon proceeds immediately, he removes the protection of the 'ratchet'.
 Ie, Simon removes Mary's incentive to care about blocks being built on this side:block.
 If Simon's side:block is orphaned, he loses his 7 BTC.
-Simon can either play it safe, and wait the full 100 side:blocks before moving on (to the third LN txn, above); or else Simon can take the risk if he feels comfortable with it.
+Simon can either play it safe, and wait the full 100 side:blocks before moving on (ie, moving on to the third LN txn, above); or else Simon can take the risk if he feels comfortable with it.

 If the h\* side:block is not found, then (II) and (III) are basically equivalent to each other.
-Simon and Mary could jointly reconstruct I and go back there, or proceed from there to a new version of II with a different h\*.
+Simon and Mary could jointly reconstruct (I) and go back there, or they could proceed to a new version of II (with a different h\*, trying again with new side:block in the next main:block).

 <!-- obsolete